adityagilra/FOLLOW/README.md

 ### Learning a forward model of the van der Pol oscillator:
 Currently only 40 s of simulation is set in the script `input_ff_rec_transform_nengo_ocl.py`.
 Even this takes about 3 hours on an i7 CPU on my laptop, but around 3 minutes on an NVidia Titan X GPU using nengo_ocl.
 So use nengo_ocl and set `OCL = True`, or try with less number of neurons `Nexc`, currently 3000 feedforward and 3000 recurrently connected neurons (but the approximation of the system will be poor with lesser number of neurons).
 Modify simulation time by changing Tmax parameter to 10000 (seconds) to get data for Figure 2-figure supplement 1 panels Ai, Bi, Ci.
 For first 4 s (Tperiod = 4 s), feedback is off, then feedback and learning are turned on.
 For the last 16 s (4*Tperiod), feedback and learning are turned off for testing after learning.
 I use `nohup` to run the process in the background, so that it stays running even if I log out of the server.
-Use `cat nohup0.out` or `less nohup0.out` to check how long the simulation has run (takes some time to set up first before, it shows the progress bar of the simulation).
+Use `cat nohup0.out` or `less nohup0.out` to check how long the simulation has run (takes some time to set up first, before it shows the progress bar of the simulation).
 `nohup python input_ff_rec_transform_nengo_ocl.py &> nohup0.out &`

 The script will pop up plots for the command input $u$, error $\epsilon$, network predicted state $\hat{x}$, reference state $x$ and squared error, all as a function of time.